-SUMMER READING PROGRAM:
+SUMMER READING PROGRAM ATTENDANCE:

 These are special programs and materials offered to patrons by public libraries during the summer months to promote reading, discovery of literature and use of the library.
 They often involve the use of incentive materials and awards to encourage participation.
-See: Library Programs, Collaborative Summer Library Program (CSLP)
+The count of attendance at these programs is included as part of the overall count for Program Attendance.
+See: Library Programs